-- 6. Taiwan Ratings Corp.
-(TRC) assigns two types of credit ratings-one to corporate issuers and the other to individual corporate debt issues (or other financial obligations).
+- Taiwan Ratings Corp.
+(TRC) assigns two types of credit ratings--one to corporate issuers and the other to individual corporate debt issues (or other financial obligations).
 The first is called a TRC corporate credit rating.
 It is our current opinion on an issuer's overall capacity to pay its financial obligations, i.e., its fundamental creditworthiness.
 This opinion focuses on the issuer's ability and willingness to meet its financial commitments on a timely basis.
-It generally indicates the likelihood of default regarding all financial obligations of the company, because, in most countries, companies that default on one debt type-or file for bankruptcy-virtually always stop payment on all debt types. - 7.
-The corporate rating does not reflect any priority or preference among obligations. - 8.
-Generally, a corporate credit rating is published for all companies that have issue ratings--in addition to those companies that have no ratable issues, but request just an issuer rating. - 9.
-We also assign credit ratings to specific issues.
+It generally indicates the likelihood of default regarding all financial obligations of the company, because, in most countries, companies that default on one debt type--or file for bankruptcy--virtually always stop payment on all debt types. - The corporate credit rating does not reflect any priority or preference among

+- obligations. - Generally, a corporate credit rating is published for all companies that have issue ratings--in addition to those companies that have no ratable issues, but request just an issuer rating. - We also assign credit ratings to specific issues.
 In fact, the vast majority of 'tw' credit ratings pertain to specific debt issues.
 Long-term issue ratings are a blend of default risk (sometimes referred to as "timeliness") and the relative ranking in bankruptcy associated with the specific debt being rated.
 Notching does not apply to short-term ratings.

-Notching Down; Notching Up
+Notching Down

-- 10. The practice of differentiating issues in relation to the issuer's fundamental creditworthiness is known as "notching."
-Issues are notched up or down from the corporate credit rating level.
+- The practice of differentiating issues in relation to the issuer's fundamental creditworthiness is known as "notching."
+TRC issue ratings can be notched down from the corporate credit rating level.
 Payment on time as promised obviously is critical with respect to all debt issues.
 The potential for recovery in the event of a default--i.e., ultimate recovery, albeit delayed--also is important, but timeliness is the primary consideration.
 That explains why issue ratings are anchored to the corporate credit rating.
-They are notched--up or down--from the corporate credit rating in accordance with established guidelines explained here. - 11.
-As default risk increases, the concern over what can be recovered takes on greater relevance and, therefore, greater rating significance.
+TRC issue ratings can be notched down from the corporate credit rating in accordance with established guidelines explained here. - As default risk increases, the concern over what can be recovered takes on greater relevance and, therefore, greater rating significance.
 Accordingly, the LGD aspect of ratings is given more weight as one moves down the rating spectrum.
-For example, subordinated debt can be rated up to two notches below corporate credit rating of 'twBB+' or lower, but one notch at most if the corporate credit rating is 'twBBB-' or above. - 12.
-We seek to differentiate those financial obligations judged to have materially inferior recovery prospects by virtue of being unsecured or subordinated-either contractually or structurally.
-Priority in bankruptcy is considered in broad terms; there is no attempt to specify a default scenario. - 13.
-Notching relationships' underlying issue ratings are subject to review and change when actual developments vary from expectations.
-Changes in notching do not necessarily have to be accompanied by changes in default risk. - 14.
-Notching guidelines are a function of the bankruptcy law and practice in the legal jurisdiction that governs a specific instrument.
+For example, subordinated debt can be rated up to two notches below corporate credit rating of 'twBB+' or lower, but one notch at most if the corporate credit rating is 'twBBB-' or above. - We seek to differentiate those financial obligations judged to have materially inferior recovery prospects by virtue of being unsecured or subordinated--either contractually or structurally.
+Priority in bankruptcy is considered in broad terms; there is no attempt to specify a default scenario. - Notching relationships' underlying issue ratings are subject to review and change when actual developments vary from expectations.
+Changes in notching do not necessarily have to be accompanied by changes in default risk. - Notching guidelines are a function of the bankruptcy law and practice in the legal jurisdiction that governs a specific instrument.